ekroon/create-codespace-and-checkout/README.md

 # create-codespace-and-checkout

-A tool to quickly create a GitHub Codespace and check out a repository for instant development.
+A tool to quickly create a GitHub Codespace and check out a branch for instant development.

 ## Installation